MaRuifeng/openLDAP-proxy/README.md

 ## Deployment

-To deploy the openLDAP proxy container, information of the backend LDAP servers need to be gathered and arranged into the `sla_openldap_proxy.env` environment variable file prior to starting the container.
+To deploy the openLDAP proxy container, information of the backend LDAP servers needs to be gathered and arranged into the `sla_openldap_proxy.env` environment variable file prior to starting the container.

 ### Proxy Config
 Set the `suffix`, `rootdn` and `rootpw` attributes in this section.
 The values will be populated into the `slapd.conf` file in the container.

 ### LDAP Server List
 In this section, up to 10 LDAP server entries can be added.
-All variables for each LDAP entry need to be tagged with an incrementing number postfix for denote their uniqueness.
+All variables for each LDAP entry need to be tagged with an incrementing number postfix for denote their uniqueness across different server entries.
 Each customer account needs to be assigned with a short alphanumeric code that can be used to identify the account.

-Below is the proxy setting for a customer account `cobalt` that has 3 LDAP servers to serve its user base, one of which is a Windows AD server.
+Below is the proxy setting for a customer account `cobalt` that has 3 LDAP servers as its user base, one of which is a Windows AD server.

 ```
 LDAP_ACCOUNT_CODE_1=cobalt